Henry M. Crane: Personal

 In the 1920s, Crane lived in New York City at 44 West 44th Street.
 Later, he lived at the Weylin Hotel, followed by the Waldorf-Astoria Hotel.
-Starting in 1923, he spent the winter in Mountain Lake, Florida.
-In Florida, he served on the board of the Lake Wales Hospital and was a director of the Mountain Lake Corp.
+Starting in 1923, he spent winters in Mountain Lake, Florida.
+In Florida, he served on the board of the Lake Wales Hospital and was a director of the Mountain Lake Corporation.

-He was a member of the Coffee House of New York City, the St. Anthony Club of New York, the St. Anthony Club of Boston, the Technology Club of New York, the University Club of New York, and the Recess Club of Detroit, Michigan.
-He belonged to the Engineers Country Club, Garden City Golf Club, the Piping Rock Club, and the Nassau Country Club where he played tennis and served as president.
-He was also an avid yachtsman, sailing his yachts Tuna and Meriam C.B. from Oyster Bay, Long Island.
-He was a member and officer of the Quincy Yacht Club, as well as being a member of the Seawanhaka Corinthian Yacht Club.
+He was a member of the Coffee House of New York City, the St. Anthony Club of New York, the St. Anthony Club of Boston, the University Club of New York, Engineers Country Club, Piping Rock Club, the Recess Club of Detroit, Michigan, and the Nassau Country Club where he played tennis and served as president.
+He also belonged to the Technology Club of New York and Garden City Golf Club.

+Crane was a member of the Seawanhaka Corinthian and Quincy yacht clubs, sailing his yachts Tuna and Meriam C.B. from Oyster Bay.
 He was a member of the American Flying Club and the Aero Club of America, serving as chairman of its technical committee and on its Collier Trophy committee.
 He was also a member of the Automobile Club of America.

-On March 23, 1940, Crane held a large dance at his home in Mountain Lake.
-In 1956, he died at Roosevelt Hospital in New York City at the age of 81.
+In 1956, Crane died at Roosevelt Hospital in New York City at the age of 81.
 His funeral was held at First Presbyterian Church on 12th Street in New York City.
-He did not marry.